ofdryads/miniageOS/README.md

 - Builds a system image that includes neither the default browser nor the fallback browser
 - Compiles with any additions to the hosts file that you want
+- allows you to selectively extract proprietary blobs so it only extracts things your device needs
+- Optionally sets the phone to grayscale and night mode
-- It also builds without the user-facing "Updater", so that you will not overwrite the changes made with OTA updates
+- It also builds without the user-facing "Updater", so that you will not overwrite the changes with OTA updates

 - After LineageOS is built and flashed to the phone, the script will install the Aurora Store, wait for you to update/install any apps you need (like secure messaging, notes, and maps), after which Aurora store will uninstall itself